Death by Impact: Evidence for Merger-Driven Quenching in a Collisional Ring Galaxy at Cosmic Noon: Spectroscopic Analysis

 The best-fit \texttt{Prospector} model and the observed data are presented in Fig.~\ref{fig:Fit_Prospect_Appendix} for the Bullet and Host galaxies.
 We fit MOSFIRE Y-band spectra in combination with JWST and HST photometric data, extracted from the same spatial regions.
 Notably, the Host spectrum appears to exhibit a small excess absorption at the Ca K line (CaII $\lambda3969$\AA), which is not fully accounted for by the stellar population template.
 This excess is also visible in Fig.~\ref{fig:Slit_Spec}, where the Y band spectrum is modeled using \texttt{pPXF}.
 The Ca K line has attracted growing attention in recent literature \citep[][]{2024Belli,2025Liboni} because it is a resonant transition and thus can be used to detect cold gas in the galaxy reservoir and/or outflows, as an alternative diagnostic to the Na~D line.
 The gas traced is mostly neutral, given that the ionization potential of Ca II (11.9 eV) is lower than that of hydrogen.

 In line with the objectives of this study, Fig.~\ref{fig:SFH} presents the SFHs of the Bullet and Host derived using two methods: (1) combined photometry and spectroscopy, and (2) photometry alone.
-In both cases, the photometric data were extracted from the same spatial regions, as defined by the boxes shown in Fig.~\ref{fig:Slit_Spec}.
+For both methods, the photometric data were extracted from identical spatial regions, corresponding to the Keck boxes shown in Fig.~\ref{fig:Slit_Spec} (distinct from those defined in Sec.~\ref{sec:photometry}).
 The results demonstrate a high degree of consistency between the two approaches, with both yielding comparable present-day SFRs (first age bin) and similar burst/quenching patterns.
 Noticeable discrepancy appears in the older age bins of the Host galaxy’s SFH.
 However, this variations do not affect the overall interpretation or conclusions of this work.
 Note that the associated uncertainties of the derived SFR in each age bin represent the $1\sigma$ confidence intervals around the maximum a posteriori estimates.